Corporate Governance Disclosures

 Audit Committee

-The Audit Committee comprises Gordon Watt and Randal MacDonnell and is chaired by Gordon Watt.
+The Audit Committee comprises all of the directors and is chaired by Gordon Watt.
 The Audit Committee will meet at least twice a year and is responsible for reviewing the annual and half-yearly accounts, the system of internal controls and risk management, and the terms of appointment and remuneration of the auditors.
 It is also the forum through which the auditor’s report to the Board.
 The Audit Committee is also responsible for reviewing the objectivity of the external auditors and the terms under which the external auditors are appointed to perform non-audit services.
 The Company’s auditor will also attend the Audit Committee at its request and report on its work procedures, the quality and effectiveness of the Company’s accounting records and its findings in relation to the Company’s statutory audit.
 The Audit Committee will meet with the auditors at least once a year.

 Remuneration Committee

-The Remuneration Committee comprises Gordon Watt and Randal MacDonnell and is chaired by Gordon Watt.
+The Remuneration Committee comprises all of the directors and is chaired by Gordon Watt.
 It will meet at least once a year and is responsible for reviewing the scale and structure of the executive directors’ remuneration and the terms of their service or employment contracts, including any share option granted and other bonus arrangements.
 The remuneration and terms and conditions of the Non-Executive Director are set by the entire board.

 10. Communicate how the Company is governed and is performing by maintaining a dialogue with shareholders and other stakeholders